Madeira Wine PortugalHome » Themed Tours »

 - Sercial is dry or extra-dry, served as an appetiser.

-- Tinta Negra Mole is mainly used for blending, as it varies according to the altitude where it grows.
+- Tinta Negra Mole is mainly used for blending, as it varies according to the altitude at where it grows.
 It can be dry, sweet, medium-dry or medium-sweet.

 How to make Madeira Wine?